Andrew Metrick: Yale Program on Financial Stability

 After his work with the CEA, Metrick established the Yale Program on Financial Stability, a research group with a mission "to create, disseminate, and preserve knowledge about financial crises."
 Metrick has been the Director of the Yale Program on Financial Stability since its founding and has overseen its creation of the Systemic Risk Symposium, its annual Financial Crises Academic Conference, and its annual Financial Crisis Forum for senior central bankers.
 In 2017, Metrick led the Yale Program on Financial Stability in raising $10 million from Jeff Bezos, Bill Gates, Michael Bloomberg, and Peter G. Peterson.
 The donation supported the Yale Program on Financial Stability's effort to catalog past financial crises and the policy actions associated with them.

 As part of his work for the Yale Program on Financial Stability, he has also overseen the creation of the first of its kind masters program in systemic risk at the Yale School of Management, taught the MBA and undergraduate course "The Global Financial Crisis" with former Treasury Secretary Timothy F. Geithner.
 He also created an online Coursera class joint with former Treasury Secretary Timothy F. Geithner titled "The Global Financial Crisis."
 The Coursera class had 30,000 active learners as of June 2017, and 3,000 course completers.

+With the financial historian Paul Schmelzing, Metrick constructed the largest existing banking crisis intervention data base which catalogues types of policy responses during financial distress events around the globe spanning the time from the late Renaissance to the present.
+The resulting "Metrick-Schmelzing" data base contains more than 900 banking crises and is publicly available as of 2025.